Gladius: Technique

 By the time of the Roman Republic, which flourished during the Iron Age, steel and the steel-making process was known to the classical world.
 Pure iron is relatively soft, but pure iron is never found in nature.
 Natural iron ore contains various impurities in solid solution, which harden the reduced metal by producing irregular-shaped metallic crystals.
 The gladius was generally made out of steel.

 In Roman times, workers reduced ore in a bloomery furnace.
 The resulting pieces were called blooms, which they further worked to remove slag inclusions from the porous surface.

-A recent metallurgical study of two Etrurian swords, one in the form of a Greek kopis from 7th century BC Vetulonia, the other in the form of a gladius Hispaniensis from 4th century BC Clusium (Chiusi), gives insight concerning the manufacture of Roman swords.
+A recent metallurgical study of two Etrurian swords, one in the form of a Roman kopis from 7th century BC Vetulonia, the other in the form of a gladius Hispaniensis from 4th century BC Clusium (Chiusi), gives insight concerning the manufacture of Roman swords.
 The Chiusi sword comes from Romanized etruria; thus, regardless of the names of the forms (which the authors do not identify), the authors believe the process was continuous from the Etruscans to the Romans.

 The Vetulonian sword was crafted by the pattern welding process from five blooms reduced at a temperature of 1163 C. Five strips of varying carbon content were created.
 A central core of the sword contained the highest: 0.15–0.25% carbon.
 On its edges were placed four strips of low-carbon steel, 0.05–0.07%, and the whole thing was welded together by forging on the pattern of hammer blows.
 A blow increased the temperature sufficiently to produce a friction weld at that spot.
 Forging continued until the steel was cold, producing some central annealing.
 The sword was 58 cm long.

 The Chiusian sword was created from a single bloom by forging from a temperature of 1237 C. The carbon content increased from 0.05–0.08% at the back side of the sword to 0.35–0.4% on the blade, from which the authors deduce that some form of carburization may have been used.
 The sword was 40 cm long and was characterized by a wasp-waist close to the hilt.

 Romans continued to forge swords, both as composites and from single pieces.
 Inclusions of sand and rust weakened the two swords in the study, and no doubt limited the strength of swords during the Roman period.